rishika2024/Sketch2Real/README.md

 ## Model Architechture:
 ### I tested 2 models
 ### Model - 1 (u_net2.py)
-In this model, I used 128 x 128 size for the image and had 5k images in my dataset
+In this model, I used 128 x 128 size for the image and had 5k images in my dataset from the val2017
 * **Noise schedule used:** Cosine Noise Schedule
 * **Optimiser:** AdamW, weight decay = 1e-3
 * **Loss Function:** L1